root-project/jsroot/docs/HttpServer.md

    - `method` - name of method to execute
    - `prototype` - method prototype (see [TClass::GetMethodWithPrototype](https://root.cern.ch/root/html/TClass.html#TClass:GetMethodWithPrototype) for details)
    - `compact` - compact parameter, used to compress return value
-   - `_ret_object_` - name of the object which should be returned as result of method execution (used in TTree::Draw call)
+   - `_ret_object_` - name of the object which should be returned as result of method execution (used together with remote TTree::Draw call)

 Example of retrieving object title: